Vinsanety/vahala-ui/README.md

 # vahala-ui

-An extensible ReactJS component library built with bit.cloud.
+An extensible React component library built with bit.cloud.

 ### Visit the library: